zulfadz/abbott-solution/index.md

 ### [Exercise 2.2.1](#toc)

-What happens if we reverse the order of the quantifiers in Definition 2.2.3?
+What the fuck this is not working

 ---